kserve/website/docs/developer/developer.md

 use the [Knative Operators](https://knative.dev/docs/install/operator/knative-with-operators/) to manage your installation.
 Observability, tracing and logging are optional but are often very valuable tools for troubleshooting difficult issues, they can be installed via the [directions here](https://github.com/knative/docs/blob/release-0.15/docs/serving/installing-logging-metrics-traces.md).

-* If you start from scratch, KServe requires Kubernetes 1.17+, Knative 0.19+, Istio 1.9+.
+* If you start from scratch, KServe requires Kubernetes 1.25+, Knative 1.7+, Istio 1.15+.

-* If you already have `Istio` or `Knative` (e.g. from a Kubeflow install) then you don't need to install them explictly, as long as version dependencies are satisfied.
+* If you already have `Istio` or `Knative` (e.g. from a Kubeflow install) then you don't need to install them explicitly, as long as version dependencies are satisfied.

 > **_NOTE:_**  Note: On a local environment, when using `minikube` or `kind` as Kubernetes cluster, there has been a reported issue that [knative quickstart](https://knative.dev/docs/install/quickstart-install/) bootstrap does not work as expected.
 It is recommended to follow the installation manual from knative using [yaml](https://knative.dev/docs/install/yaml-install/) or using [knative operator](https://knative.dev/docs/install/operator/knative-with-operators/) for a better result.